micmejia/bible-dump/NKJV/Exodus/Exod 4.md

 "Then it will be, if they do not believe you, nor heed the message of the first sign, that they may believe the message of the latter sign.

 ###### 9
-And it shall be, if they do not believe even these two signs, or listen to your voice, that you shall take water from [^a]the river and pour _it_ on the dry _land._ The water which you take from the river will become blood on the dry _land._"
+And it shall be, if they do not believe even these two signs, or listen to your voice, that you shall take water from the river and pour _it_ on the dry _land._ The water which you take from the river will become blood on the dry _land._"

 ###### 10
-Then Moses said to the Lord, "O my Lord, I _am_ not eloquent, neither before nor since You have spoken to Your servant; but I _am_ slow of speech and [^b]slow of tongue."
+Then Moses said to the Lord, "O my Lord, I _am_ not eloquent, neither before nor since You have spoken to Your servant; but I _am_ slow of speech and slow of tongue."

 ###### 11
 So the Lord said to him, "Who has made man's mouth?
 Or who makes the mute, the deaf, the seeing, or the blind? _Have_ not I, the Lord?